CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

            https://www.postgresql.org/docs/current/auth-trust.html
     ```

-    This shows two kind of errors folder permission errors and missing variables errors.
+    This shows two kind of errors: folder permission errors and missing variables errors.
 Let's to reproduce the error localy on our machine.
 The command will be:

     ```sh
     docker run -it --rm -u 1000 postgres:latest